 - Then, we’ll explore vibration measurements, analysis, and calibration.
 Our discussion is supported by projected visuals and video clips.
 We’ll compare sinusoidal vs. random vibration with emphasis on testing systems, specifications, standards, and procedures.

 - We’ll emphasize vibration and shock test fixture design, fabrication, experimental evaluation, and usage.

 - Also shock measurement, shock response spectrum (SRS), and classical shock testing.

 - Throughout, we emphasize topics you will use immediately.

-- Many participants laboratory test that protected equipment (1) to assure maximum equipment survival and possible combat, also (2) to meet commercial test standards, IEC documents, DO-160, military standards such as STANAG, MIL-STD-810, etc. Few if any engineering schools teach about such protection or such testing.
-Thus we offer this specialized course.
+- Many participants laboratory test that protected equipment (1) to assure maximum equipment survival and possible combat and (2) to meet commercial test standards, IEC documents, DO-160, military standards such as STANAG, MIL-STD-810, etc. Few, if any, engineering schools teach about such protection or such testing.
+Thus, we offer this specialized course.